agileobjects/BuildableExpressions/docs/src/api/Implementing-Inheritance.md

 });
 ```

+### Base Constructor Calls

-// To call a base class constructor when generating a derived type, use:
+To call a base class constructor when generating a derived type, use:

 ```csharp
 BuildableExpression.SourceCode(sc =>